 - How to Run an Independent Samples t test in SPSS

-- How to Perform a Chi-Square Test in SPSS
+- How to Perform a Chi-Square Goodness of Fit Test in SPSS

 The program, originally called Statistical Package for the Social Sciences, was released in 1968 and quickly became one of the most widely used statistics programs in the social sciences, including in healthcare, government, market research and surveying.